zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/grafana/grafana.md

 	![Dashboard](images/grafana-edit-sql-table.png)

-5. Change the Visualization using Table as shown and putting the Panel title as "Table loaded to Heatwave"
+5. Change the visualization to **Table** as shown and specify the the Panel title as "Table loaded to Heatwave"

 	![Dashboard](images/grafana-change-panel-settings.png)

 6. Click "Apply" and return to dashboard
 	![Dashboard](images/grafana-panel-apply.png)

-7. Finally click the "disk" icon to save
+7. Finally, click the "disk" icon to save
 	![Dashboard](images/grafana-save-dashboard.png)

   You may now **proceed to the next lab.**